About

 Resources and education should not be inaccessible

-ALL birthing individuals, parents and families should have access to doula service regardless of race, ability to pay, or gender identity
+ALL birthing individuals, parents and families should have access to doula services, workshops, and classes regardless of race, ability to pay, or gender identity

 All parents deserve to be seen and heard